koushiksrivats/FLIP/docs/run.md

         --method flip_mcl
 ```

-TODO: Integrate all the training scripts into one file and add congigurable arguments to choose the method and benchmark more easily.
+TODO: Integrate all the training scripts into one file and add configurable arguments to choose the method and benchmark more easily.

 ### 0-shot, 5-shot and Benchmarks